aks2203/easy-to-hard-data/README.md

   <img width='40%' src='https://aks2203.github.io/easy-to-hard-data/mazes_example_target.png'/>
 </p>

-For each size (small and large), we provide a set of input/output pairs divided into training and testing sets with 50,000 and 10,000 elements, respectively.
+For sizes in {9, 11, 13, 15, 17} we have 50,000 training examples and 10,000 testing examples.
+For the larger sizes {19, 21, 23, 25, 27, 29, 31, 33, 35, 37, 59}, we provide 10,000 mazes each.
 The `__init__` method has the following signature:

 ```
-MazeDataset(self, root: str, train: bool = True, small: bool = True, download: bool = True)
+MazeDataset(self, root: str, train: bool = True, size: int = 9, transform: Optional[Callable] = None, download: bool = True)
 ```

 The `root` argument must be provided and determines where the data is or to where it will be downloaded if it does not already exist at that location.
 The `train` arument distiguishes between the training and testing sets.
-The `small` arument sets the size (True for small, False for large).
+The `size` arument sets the size (one of the integers listed above).
+The `transform` argument allows you to pass in a torchvision transform like random cropping.
 Finally, the `download` argument sets whether to download the data.

 ## Chess Puzzles